F13b/cadex-test/README.md

 An application with 2 pages has been implemented: the main page and the contact page with the form.
 Both pages are adapted for small devices and tablets.

+The application is available at the <link href="https://preeminent-pastelito-cc6bd7.netlify.app/">ссылке</link>

 ## Stack

 The React library was used to develop the application.
 Vite was used as a meta-framework for building and creating a project.